suki151800/GoldenEye/README.md

      OPTIONS:
         Flag           Description                     Default
-        -u, --useragents   File with user-agents to use                     (default: randomly generated) -w, --workers      Number of concurrent workers                     (default: 50) -s, --sockets      Number of concurrent sockets                     (default: 30) -m, --method       HTTP Method to use 'get' or 'post'  or 'random'  (default: get) -d, --debug        Enable Debug Mode [more verbose output]          (default: False) -n, --nosslcheck   Do not verify SSL Certificate                    (default: True) -h, --help         Shows this help
+        -u, --useragents   File with user-agents to use                     (default: randomly generated) -w, --workers      Number of concurrent workers                     (default: 5) -s, --sockets      Number of concurrent sockets                     (default: 1) -m, --method       HTTP Method to use 'get' or 'post'  or 'random'  (default: random) -d, --debug        Enable Debug Mode [more verbose output]          (default: False) -n, --nosslcheck   Do not verify SSL Certificate                    (default: True) -h, --help         Shows this help